KarlVM12/Interactive-Lab-Hub/FinalProject/README.md

 ```

 **5. Automating RailReady** <br>
-In order to make it easier to start up, can add this to the bottom of your `.bashrc.`:
+In order to make it easier to start up, can add this to the bottom of your `.bashrc`:
 ```bash
 railready() {
   cd CLONED_REPO_ROOT_LOCATION || return